Viking-Sasquatch/tiso/README.md

-# tiso
+# TISO

-Title Industry Standards Organization
+The TISO (Title Industry Standards Organization) project aims to provide a standard set of data structures and helper libraries for use in exchanging data.